I don't know her: Impact

 "I don't know her" has been viewed as contributing to Carey's public image.
 Writers for Billboard and Elle ranked it as one of the most iconic moments of her career.
 Journalist Marina Hyde called it Carey's most famous quote, Papers Katherine Gillespie considered it her catchphrase, and HuffPosts Cody Delbyck deemed it her doctrine.
 In The Guardian, Alim Kheraj said the remark "has now become something she leans into with camp abandon".
 Sandra Miller of The A.V.
 Club and Niela Orr of The Baffler suggested it represents a shift in Carey's persona to one that embraced social media.
 The Independent writer Louis Staples said "Carey's GIF-friendly moments have helped her make the transition from the era of CDs to the online landscape".

 Writers thought the phrase contributed to an image of Carey as a diva.
 Los Angeles Times contributor Rich Juzwiak judged it as "the definitive meme of diva shade".
 Musicologist Lily E. Hirsch argued that the popular reaction to "I don't know her" made this diva image imbued with sexism and racism.
 Writing in The Wall Street Journal, Emily Lordi said Carey's use of the phrase shows how the diva is not necessarily a pro-feminist figure.
 Natalie Reilly of The Sydney Morning Herald said "such shade is all part of the Mariah Carey mystique."
 Ben Kaye of Consequence and Daniel Welsh of HuffPost UK said "I don't know her" contributed to Carey owning the title "Queen of Shade".

 "I don't know her" has been considered an influence on pop culture.
 Abby Ohlheiser ranked the meme at number two on The Washington Posts list of the most important viral reactions on the Internet since 2000.
 Writers at The A.V.
 Club grouped it among the 100 most memorable parts of internet culture in the 2010s.
 "No other response has infiltrated the pop culture lexicon deeper" according to Ernest Macias of Entertainment Weekly.
+Staff writers for Billboard listed the phrase as the most iconic of 100 pop star memes, describing it as "a crucial element of Carey's cultural brand".
 The phrase is used within the queer community and inspired "I don't know her"-themed club nights, clothing, and artwork.

-In 2025, Carey referenced the phrase in the music video for her new song "Type Dangerous".
+In 2025, Carey referenced the phrase in the music video for her song "Type Dangerous".
 The singer dismisses MrBeast, who makes a cameo in the video, by stating "I don't know him" and turning him into banknotes.